 2020 will be remembered as the year of the pandemic and the creatives.
 As crazy as it sounds, I don’t think there’s ever been a better time to be a content producer.
 Whether you’re a musician, writer, blogger, vlogger, or whatever, this is your moment.
 The world is on hold, and all we have to keep us sane is the work of the artistically inclined among us who often don’t get the credit or attention that they deserve.

 Since I have nothing but time on my hands, I’ve been able to reconnect with the thing that I love most — music.
-I feel like a kid in a candy store as I explore the music industry looking to discover my new favorite artists and rediscover some of my old ones.
+I feel like a kid in a candy store as I explore the music industry and browse MP3 Direct looking to discover my new favorite artists and rediscover some of my old ones.

 Only time will tell which of today’s artists will be able to take advantage of the current situation, but these guys are off to a great start.